-The Rev. Pat Jobe is a 27-year veteran of pastoral ministry.
-He is the author or co-author of six books and did commentary as a volunteer for WNCW for 17 years in a feature that was known as Radio Free Bubba.
+The Rev. Pat Jobe is a 28-year veteran of pastoral ministry.
+He is the author or co-author of seven books and did commentary as a volunteer for WNCW for 17 years in a feature that was known as Radio Free Bubba.
 Pat has a number of songs and sermons on YouTube.

-Rev. Jobe is a foster parent to two young people and has four other children and two granddaughters.
+Rev. Jobe is a foster parent to two young people and has four other children and four grandchildren.

 Pat hosted The Connection Independent Television for 15 episodes, a program that was distributed nationally by Free Speech Television and can be seen on YouTube.